EdisonLeeeee/GreatX/README.md

 + Distribution Shift
 + Adversarial Attacks

-For more details, See [Recent Advances in Reliable Deep Graph Learning: Adversarial Attack, Inherent Noise, and Distribution Shift](https://arxiv.org/abs/2202.07114)
+For more details, please refer to our paper [**Recent Advances in Reliable Deep Graph Learning: Adversarial Attack, Inherent Noise, and Distribution Shift**](https://arxiv.org/abs/2202.07114)